-5. Financial Outlook for Council
+4. Financial Outlook for Council

-As reported to Council in February 2023 as part of the General Fund Revenue Budget 2023/24 and Medium Term Financial Plan 2023/24 to 2025/26, the Local Government Settlement for 2023/24, which was issued on the 19 December 2022, provided funding allocations for one year only.
-Although figures have not been supplied for the following year, the government have provided the authority with information on which to plan with a reasonable level of certainty for 2024/25.
+As reported to Council in February 2024 as part of the General Fund Revenue Budget 2023/24 and Medium Term Financial Plan 2024/25 to 2026/27, the Local Government Settlement for 2024/25, which was issued on the 18 December 2023, provided funding allocations for one year only.

-Whilst there has been an increase in Core Spending Power (CSP) for 2023/24, it is firstly important to note that this is within the context of significant inflationary costs arising during 2022/23 and the significant loss in funding over the last decade.
+Whilst there has been an increase in Core Spending Power (CSP) for 2024/25, with the local government financial settlement, it is firstly important to note that this is within the context of significant inflationary costs arising since 2022/23 which have continued to impact in 2023/24 and the significant loss in funding over the last decade.
 Whilst there has been an increase in Core Spending Power, this has done little to address significant loss in funding in the ten years from 2010.
-The Council lost £111m in CSP between 2010 and 2020, a real terms percentage cut of 29.1%.
+The Council lost £109m in CSP between 2010 and 2024, a real terms percentage cut of 25.9%.
 Although significant reductions were faced across the whole local government sector, Hull and similar authorities, which have a high level of need but suffer from relatively low property values and economic growth, have continued to suffer disproportionately from the cuts in funding.

-As further context it is also important to consider the inflationary pressures incurred by the Council over 2022/23 and the implications for 2023/24.
-Formal revenue monitoring reports during 2022/23 have highlighted significantly rising costs of energy, pay inflation, and upward pressure on other non-pay costs which have informed the budget proposals detailed in the report.
+As further context it is also important to consider the continued inflationary pressures incurred by the Council over 2023/24 and the implications for 2024/25.
+Formal revenue monitoring reports during 2023/24 have highlighted the continuing of significant costs for general inflation on non-pay, pay inflation, and interest rate increases which have informed the budget proposals detailed in the report.